-- 84. Moreover, County Officials are trying to collect more than \$2.8 million in fines they have imposed on Plaintiffs for violating restrictions on indoor gathering, face-covering mandates, and the singing ban and failing to sign the County's Social Distancing Protocol.
-The fines were not issued until August 2020, when County Officials knew that COVID-19 was not spreading en masse in churches and thus that indoor worshipping was not a menace to public health.
-The fines were authorized by an ordinance adopted by the County Supervisors on August 11, 2020, a true and correct copy of which is attached hereto as Exhibit "18." - 85.
+- 80. The Defendants are still trying to collect more than \$2.8 million in fines they have imposed on Plaintiffs for violating restrictions on indoor gathering, the face-covering mandate and the singing ban and for failing to sign the County's Social Distancing Protocol.
+The fines for holding unlawful gatherings combined violations of the capacity restrictions, face-covering mandate and singing ban.
+The fines were not issued until August 2020, when the Defendants knew that COVID-19 was not spreading en masse in churches and that indoor worshipping was not a menace to public health.
+The fines were authorized by an ordinance adopted by the County Supervisors on August 11, 2020, a true and correct copy of which is attached hereto as Exhibit "18." - 81.
 These fines are, on their face, grossly disproportional to the harm allegedly done by Plaintiffs' refusal to obey the unlawful orders, as no COVID-19 case has been traced to Plaintiffs' church gatherings.
 County officials, led by Mr. Williams, have taken extreme measures to collect the fines and to deter CCSJ and Pastor McClure from continuing to fight the orders in court.
 For example, in December 2020, Assistant County Counsel Tony Lopresti, as ratified by Mr. Williams, sent a letter to CCSJ's lender, Cass Commercial Bank ("Cass Bank"), telling it that CCSJ had been held in contempt and fined over \$1 million for violating COVID-19 orders.
 A true and correct copy of the letter is attached hereto as Exhibit "19."
 On January 4, 2021, Mr. Lopresti, as ratified by Mr. Williams, sent another, similar letter to Cass Bank.
-A true and correct copy of that letter is attached hereto as Exhibit "20." - 86.
-There was no legitimate reason for the County officials to send these letters.
+A true and correct copy of that letter is attached hereto as Exhibit "20." - 82.
+There was no legitimate reason for Mr. Williams to send these letters.
 Upon information and belief, the County has not sent such letters to any other person or entity who has defied its COVID orders.
-The County Officials sent the letters to retaliate against Plaintiffs pendency of this lawsuit are hereinafter referred to as "State Orders."
-The State and County Orders encompass future orders intended to combat COVID-19 or any variant of COVID-19.

-for pushing back against the unlawful mandates, and to deter them from pursuing further litigation.
+Mr. Williams sent the letters to retaliate against Plaintiffs for pushing back against the unlawful mandates, and to deter them from pursuing further litigation.
 At this point, Pastor McClure and CCSJ were defending themselves in contempt proceedings a second time.
-Mr. Williams was aware that their letters would put pressure on Cass Bank to drop CCSJ and, in turn, force CCSJ and McClure to pay the fines, comply with the County Orders, and drop their legal challenges in order to not have their church building foreclosed on.
+Mr. Williams was aware that their letters would put pressure on Cass Bank to drop CCSJ and, in turn, force CCSJ and McClure to pay the fines, comply with the State and County Orders and drop their legal challenges to not have their church building foreclosed on.